Apply for the Master of Public Health (MPH)Apply Now

 - The topic of the thesis or dissertation shall be in some branch of public health.

-- The candidate shall, before commencing the investigation to be described in a thesis, secure the approval of the Faculty Board for the topic chosen.
+- The candidate shall, before commencing the investigation to be described in a thesis, secure the approval of the Academic Board of the Faculty of Medicine for the topic chosen.

-- Where a candidate is taking papers, the papers must be approved by the Faculty Board.
+- Where a candidate is taking papers, the papers must be approved by the Academic Board of the Faculty of Medicine.
 A candidate may, with the approval of the Pro-Vice-Chancellor (Health Sciences), substitute for one paper, an appropriate paper offered for another degree.

 - The candidate shall, before commencing the investigation to be described in a dissertation, secure the approval of the Head of Department for the topic chosen.